 Remember that Improvised Actions are always performed with your explicit permission, and you have the final say in what modifiers apply.
 Make rulings to ensure that Improvised Actions add to the excitement of the scene and encourage out-of-the-box thinking by applying modifiers appropriately, but don't allow players to use them uncreatively to gain an inappropriate power advantage.
 The balance can be delicate with certain groups of players, so don't be afraid to make changes in your rulings as you proceed through a campaign.
 Above all else, Improvised Actions are situational, so the same basic plan doesn't have to result in the same defined Action from scenario to scenario or even from turn to turn.

-If a player comes up with a particularly clever idea, you may want to reward this by making the improvised Reaction even better.
-Increase the chosen entry's dice level by 1.
+If a player comes up with a particularly clever idea, you may want to reward this by making their base Reaction even better.
+Increase the Miss or Defense dice level by 1.
 Use this more often if you want to encourage more improvisation, but use it sparingly if you want to make sure the players stay focused on their deck composition and Gear choices.